dgaydukov/cert-ocpjp11/files/ocpjp11.md

 java.lang.NullPointerException
 ```

-Try with resources guarantees that resources would be closed
-In order to work with try-with-resource your class should implement either `Closeable` or `AutoCloseable`:
+Try with resources guarantees that resources would be closed.
+In order to work with try-with-resource your class should implement either `Closeable` or `AutoCloseable`.
 The Java 7 team wanted a mechanism to label objects as be auto-closeable for the "try with resources" construct.
 Unfortunately the API spec for the Closeable.close() method is too strict.
 It requires the close() method to be idempotent(if you call it twice result should be the same) but this is not necessary in the "try with resources" use-case.
 So they introduced the AutoClosable interface with a less restrictive close() semantic ... and retro-fitted Closeable as a subtype of AutoCloseable.